A. C. Grayling: Career

-Grayling lectured in philosophy at Bedford College, London, and St Anne's College, Oxford, before taking up a post in 1991 at Birkbeck, University of London, where in 1998 he became reader in philosophy, and in 2005 professor.
+Grayling lectured in philosophy at Bedford College, London, and St Anne's College, Oxford, before taking up a post in 1991 at Birkbeck, University of London, where in 1998 he became a reader in philosophy, and in 2005 a professor.
 In addition to his work on Berkeley, philosophical logic, the theory of knowledge, and the history of ideas, the latter including (as chief editor) the four-volume The Continuum Encyclopedia of British Philosophy, he wrote and edited several pedagogical works in philosophy, including An Introduction to Philosophical Logic (3rd ed., 1999) and the two volumes Philosophy: A Guide Through the Subject (1995) and Philosophy: Further Through the Subject (1998).

 In his philosophical work, Grayling connected solutions to the problem of scepticism in epistemology with the questions about assertability and the problem of meaning in the philosophy of language and logic.
 A principal theme in his work is that considerations of metaphysics, which relate to what exists, has to be kept separate from the two connected questions of the relation of thought to its objects in the variety of domains over which thought ranges, and the mastery of discourses about those domains, where a justificationist approach is required.

-Grayling resigned from Birkbeck in June 2011 to found and become the first master of New College of the Humanities, an independent undergraduate college in London.
-In February 2019, Northeastern University, a private research university in Boston, Massachusetts, USA, purchased the New College of the Humanities.
-He is a Supernumerary Fellow of St Anne's College, Oxford.
-He was a judge on the Man Booker prize 2003 and Chairman of the Judges for the 2014 Man Booker Prize.
+Grayling resigned from Birkbeck in June 2011 to found and become the first master of the New College of the Humanities, an independent undergraduate college in London.
+In February 2019, Northeastern University, a private research university in Boston, Massachusetts, US, purchased the New College of the Humanities.
+He is a supernumerary fellow of St Anne's College, Oxford.
+He was a judge on the Man Booker Prize for 2003 and chairman of the judges for the 2014 Man Booker Prize.
 He has also been a judge on the Wellcome Trust Book Prize and the Art Fund prize.

 In 2013 he was awarded the Forkosch Literary Prize, and in 2015 he received the Bertrand Russell Society Award.
 Grayling was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to philosophy.